Juuliuus/juusprime_app/README.md

 ### History ###

+Not compiled
+- fix scanning issue for wanted effect in Human Readable option where choice was ignored.

 v1.0.1 March 5 2021
 - Added flags for automation for shell scripts, etc.<br>
 Use "juusprime_app automate --help" for that list.